-The Royal Opera’s Jette Parker Young Artists Programme along with the National Opera Studio and the Royal Philharmonic Society is piloting a conducting course for women répétiteurs and accompanists and will be advertising for applicants in November 2017.
+The Royal Opera’s Jette Parker Young Artists Programme along with the National Opera Studio and the Royal Philharmonic Society is piloting a conducting course for women répétiteurs and accompanists and applications are open now.

-We will be looking for UK-based participants with high-level keyboard skills and an interest in conducting opera and will help them discover their 'inner conductor'.
+We are looking for UK-based participants with high-level keyboard skills and an interest in conducting opera and will help them discover their 'inner conductor'.

-The course will be run by leading figures in the opera world including Alice Farnham, Sian Edwards, Jane Glover, Mark Shanahan and David Gowland, who will help develop participants’ conducting skills in a supportive learning environment.
+The course will be run by leading figures in the opera world including Alice Farnham, Sian Edwards, Jane Glover and Mark Shanahan, who will help develop participants’ conducting skills in a supportive learning environment.

-Professional musicians with a commitment to working within opera, but without keyboard skills, are also welcome to register interest.
+Professional musicians with a commitment to working within opera, but without keyboard skills, are also welcome to apply.

 Antonio Pappano, Music Director of The Royal Opera: